istio/istio.io/_docs/tasks/security/mutual-tls.md

 (refer [here]({{home}}/docs/concepts/security/mutual-tls.html#identity) for more information).
 Thus the certificates used in Istio do not have service name, which is the information that curl needs to verify server identity.
-As a result, we use curl option '-k' to prevent the curl client from aborting when failing to find and verify the service identity in the server's (i.e., productpage) certificate.
+As a result, we use curl option '-k' to prevent the curl client from aborting when failing to find and verify the server name (i.e., productpage.ns.svc.cluster.local) in the certificate provided by the server.

 Please check secure naming [here]({{home}}/docs/concepts/security/mutual-tls.html#workflow) for more information about how the client verifies the server's identity in Istio.